zubinchopra/portaldocs/portal-sdk/generated/portalfx-forms-edit-scope-faq.md

 Here's a sample that does something similar, converting - in this case - an array of strings into an 'entity' array for consumption by editable grid.

-<a name="frequently-asked-questions-q-my-form-data-is-just-key-value-pairs-how-do-i-model-a-dictionary-stringmap-in-editscope-why-can-t-i-just-use-a-javascript-object-like-a-property-bag-modeling-your-data-as-an-entity-array"></a>
+<a name="frequently-asked-questions-q-my-form-data-is-just-key-value-pairs-how-do-i-model-a-dictionary-stringmap-in-editscope-why-can-t-i-just-use-a-javascript-object-like-a-property-bag-modeling-data-as-an-entity-array"></a>
-#### Modeling your data as an &#39;entity&#39; array
+#### Modeling data as an &#39;entity&#39; array

 ```typescript